 If you want to parallelize TraP operations using celery, you need to run a separate Celery worker.
 This worker will receive jobs from a broker, so it is assumed you installed and started a broker in the installation step.
-Start a Celery
+Start a Celery worker by running:

-'''

 % trap-manage.py celery worker

-'''